Kroch4ka/day_offs/README.md

 Sources should return an array of objects ``DayOffs::DayOff`` it`s simple struct ``Struct.new(:country, :date)``

+A [template] was created for faster creation of sources.
+You can see an [example] of the created source.
 ## Configuration

 Add this line to your application's Gemfile: